sharadc2001/Replication-Parmiko/README.md

 # Where <br/>
 ![Alt text](/images/Screenshot_3.jpg?raw=true "")

-# Example Scenario - File is externally uploaded to virtual server ftom WinSCP and this will is replcated to second virtual server through python code
+# Example Scenario - File is externally uploaded to virtual server ftom WinSCP and this will is replicated to second virtual server through python code
 # Step1 - Uploading File

 After file transfer is started one can verify download speed as below <br/>